waf/CSharpRepl/README.md

   | // caret position, after we press Enter on Line 1
 ```

-Pressing <kbd>Ctrl+Enter</kbd> will evaluate the current code, but show a "detailed view" of the response.
+Finally, pressing <kbd>Ctrl+Enter</kbd> will show a "detailed view" of the result.
 For example, for the `DateTime.Now` expression below, on the first line we pressed <kbd>Enter</kbd>, and on the second line we pressed <kbd>Ctrl+Enter</kbd> to view more detailed output:

 ```csharp
 > DateTime.Now // Pressing Enter shows a reasonable representation
 [5/30/2021 5:13:00 PM]

 > DateTime.Now // Pressing Ctrl+Enter shows a detailed representation
 [5/30/2021 5:13:00 PM] {
   Date: [5/30/2021 12:00:00 AM],